open2b/scriggo-site/site/from-jinja-to-scriggo.md

 ### Methods

-In Scriggo, just like in Jinja, you can call method on values using the syntax:
+In Scriggo, just like in Jinja, you can call methods on values using the syntax:

 ```
 {{ value.Method(a1, a2) }}